jocwli/Chi-Square-Distributions/README.md

 ### When should we use Chi-square distributions for modeling?
 1. Chi-square distributions most commonly is used in hypothesis testing:
   - Test goodness of fit: tests whether observed frequency fits expected frequency distribution that is based on theoretical/ known probability of each outcome
-    - Null= data is consistent, population frequencies equal expected
+    - Null= data is consistent, population frequencies equal expected frequencies
     - Alternative= data is not consistent

   - Test independence: